The Basques, pintxos and a swim adventure

 In 2019, we're adding another exotic Basque experience to our San Sebastián oceanswimsafari -- a visit to the French Basque country, just over the border.
 It was a terrific success, and in 2020 we're back for another go at some of the best food, some of the richest culture in the world.
 San Sebastián is the heart of Spain's Basque country (Euskadi), where the locals know the town as Donostia.
 San Sebastián is also one of the most famous surf spots in western Europe.
 Over thr border, the Basques are just as proud, their culture just as rich, but it doesn't get as much attention as their Iberian siblings.

-San Sebastián is a beautiful old city, one of the two main cities of Euskadi (the other being Bilbao, just along the coast).
+San Sebastián (Donostia to the Basques) is a beautiful old city, one of the two main cities of Euskadi (the other being Bilbao, just along the coast).
 Euskadi stretches through northern Spain, the western Pyrenees and into south-western France.
-The local language long has confused linguists because it bears little relationship to the Latin-based tongues of the nations surrounding it.
-Locals speak both Euskerra and Castillian Spanish (or Euskerra and French), but there's plenty of English spoken, too, so there will be no problems in understanding.
+The local tongue long has confused linguists because it bears little relationship to the Latin-based tongues of the nations surrounding it.
+Locals speak both Euskerra and Castillian Spanish (or Euskerra and French), but there's plenty of English spoken, too, so there will are few problems in understanding.

 The Basques have their own, very strong cultural identity.
 San Sebastián (Donostia) was severely damaged during the civil war between 1936 and 1939, and was rebuilt afterwards.
 Its old town remains a hauntingly beautiful, vibrant and cosmopolitan centre (at the eastern end of the beach in the photograph above).
 The post-civil war reconstruction led to the development of the unique San Sebastián cuisine of pintxos, as the bars offered bite-sized treats to attract construction workers on their breaks.